Motherload On the Mother Road

 Route 66 was changed to make an easier route south of the mountain passes in 1953.
 By this time, Oatman no longer held the clout that it had earlier when the Mother Road was first implemented.
 It didn't take long for Oatman to be reduced practically to a ghost town, as mining operations had already ceased by 1941.

-In the 1970s, nearby Laughlin, Nevada started building up as a popular gambling mecca, and in the late 1980s Route 66 again became a popular destination for tourists from all over the world.
+In the 1970s, nearby Laughlin, Nevada, started building up as a popular gambling mecca, and in the late 1980s, Route 66 again became a popular destination for tourists from all over the world.
 Oatman started becoming very lively again.

-Kathy's been to Oatman before and you can read more about the history of this great ghost town here.
-We did more on this stretch, including Needles, Ca, so come back to our Arizona and California Route 66 galleries as we continue to expand our collection as internet allows.
+Kathy's been to Oatman before, and you can read more about the history of this great ghost town here.

 About the RV Parks we stayed at during this portion of our Journey:

-Golden Valley, AZ - Cactus at SunsetGolden Valley, AZ - Cactus at SunsetThe sun provides wonderment in Golden Valley, Arizona as it sets on a February evening.
-Photo by Dave Alexander.
-We stayed in Golden Valley RV Park, in Golden Valley just outside of Kingman for about a week.
-It is a very small RV park with not that many spaces, but the price was right ($125 for 7 days during our stay) and the amenities adequate.
-You are right by the highway here though, so there was quite a bit of traffic noise.
+We stayed in Golden Valley RV Park, in Golden Valley, just outside of Kingman, for about a week.
+It is a very small RV park with not that many spaces, but the price was right ($125 for seven days during our stay), and the amenities were adequate.
+You are right by the highway here, though, so there was quite a bit of traffic noise.
 Gorgeous sunrises and sunsets added to the stay, along with lots of cacti to navigate our furry friends through.

 Comments